Year Started: 1837

 Summary: The British cousin to America's Princess cruises. many ships of the same design as Princess, but made to appeal to UK cruisers.
 Beer, bacon and beans.

-The British arm of Princess Cruises - similar ships and style of cruising for Brits & Aussies
+The British arm of Princess Cruises - borrowing the floorplans of Princess but with British style of cruising

 P&O Cruises has seven ships tailored to British tastes.
 Its larger ships Azura, Ventura, Arcadia and Oceana are contemporary and innovative, with a focus on a younger crowd as well as seasoned cruisers.